Riib11/SocialNetworks/done.md

 ## February 15-21

+- convert centrality measures to log-log scale

+- colored PapersNetwork in Gephi by each centrality measure

-- make PapersGraph in which each node is a paper and nodes are connected if they share authors.
+- make PapersNetwork in which each node is a paper and nodes are connected if they share authors.

 ## February 8-14